-Jargon doesn’t do much other than alienate your readers – people want to read words that talk to them as equals, rather than talking down to them.
+Jargon in your copywriting largely serves to alienate your readers – people want to read words that talk to them as equals, rather than talking down to them.

 There are readability tools available, such as the Flesch-Kincaid score, but the best test is always asking someone to read through the piece and provide real-life feedback.

-A call to action is, as implied, an instruction or suggested outcome or next-step after reading your piece.
+A call to action is an instruction or suggested action for your reader to take.

-A CTA should be a next-step that can happen instantly, and the information to complete the action should be presented clearly on the same page, whether it’s a URL, a phone number, or a website.
+A CTA should be able to happen instantly, and the information to complete the action should be presented on the same page, whether a URL, phone number, or link.